mbforbes/website-3/posts/writing/travel/2022-scotland-roadtrip-skye.md

     "/assets/posts/2022-scotland/17-skye-hill.moz80.jpg"
 ], true %}

 Isle of Skye is one of those places that is dramatic when you're there but totally doesn't photograph well.
-You are totally surrounded by these ultra-tapered grassy hills with shifting layers of moderately ominous clouds.
+You are surrounded by these ultra-tapered grassy hills with shifting layers of moderately ominous clouds.

 I have never been anywhere like it.
 A couple valleys we entered I involuntarily said "holy shit" and craned my neck wildly around.

-The good part about it photographing poorly is that it's hard for me to spoil what it's like for you
+The good part about it photographing poorly is that it's hard for me to spoil what it's like for you.

 {% img [
     "/assets/posts/2022-scotland/24-hp-hill.moz80.jpg",